top of page

 Fertilizing Nitrogen-Hungry Crops

 Certain crops have high nitrogen requirements and benefit greatly from the application of blood meal.
 These nitrogen-hungry plants include corn, tomatoes, peppers, and cabbage, among others.
-When planting or transplanting these crops, adding blood meal to the soil or using it as a top dressing can provide a boost of nitrogen to support their growth.
+When planting or transplanting these crops, adding it to the soil or using it as a top dressing can provide a boost of nitrogen to support their growth.
 This ensures that these plants have access to an adequate supply of nitrogen throughout their growing season, resulting in improved yields, larger fruits, and healthier plants overall.
-Other alternatives to blood meal include alfalfa meal, feather meal, and animal bones (bone meal).
+Other alternatives to this product include alfalfa meal, feather meal, and animal bones (bone meal).
 Bone meal and blood meal are frequently used together but because of the rise of swine diseases, we elect to not carry bone meal and offer a blood meal without any bone within it.

 Deterring Pests and Animals

-Composting with Blood Meal
+Composting with it

 Application Techniques and Precautions